 Our Team of Specialized Acupuncturists + Massage Therapists in Boulder

 Dr. Kandace Cahill (Founder/Clinic Director) DAOM, L.Ac., FABORM, holds a Doctorate of Acupuncture and Oriental Medicine (DAOM) with specialization in women’s health and adult aging from Oregon College of Oriental Medicine (OCOM) and a Master’s of Science in Oriental Medicine from Southwest Acupuncture College (SWAC), in Boulder, CO.
 She is board certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in Acupuncture and Chinese Herbology (Dipl.OM) and licensed by the state of Colorado.
 She is also a fellow of the American Board of Oriental Reproductive Medicine (FABORM).
-See below for more information on these organizations.
+She founded Well Woman Acupuncture in 2006.

 Megan Wemm (Associate Acupuncturist) MTCM, Dipl.Ac., L.Ac., holds a Masters of Traditional Chinese Medicine from Five Branches University, in Santa Cruz, CA. She is board certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in Acupuncture (Dipl.Ac.) and licensed by the state of Colorado, California and Maryland.
 She is currently enrolled in the doctoral program at Five Branches, with an expected completion date of December 2018.
 Megan will also be sitting for the American Board of Reproductive Medicine (ABORM) exam in 2019.